 Most legit businesses built around WordPress are aware of the trademark policies, and they respect the rules.

 Cost of using WordPress

-Additional costs would be commercial WordPress themes also known as premium WordPress themes.
-However, you are not required to use those.
-There are 1600+ free WordPress themes that you can use.
+Additional costs could be commercial WordPress themes also known as premium WordPress themes.
+However, you are not required to use those because there are over 6000+ free WordPress themes that you can use.

-People often use commercial plugins, but you are not required to use those as well.
-There are over 23,000 free WordPress plugins.
+People often use commercial plugins, but you are not required to use those as well because there are over 58,000+ free WordPress plugins available.

-We hope that this article answers some questions about WordPress licensing, the costs of running a WordPress site, and the business around WordPress.
+We hope that this article answered your questions about WordPress licensing, the costs of running a WordPress site, and the business around WordPress.
 You may also want to see our list of easy to start online business ideas that actually make money.